 True North (2005) by Bruce Henderson

-A thorough account of the race and rivalry between Americans Robert Peary and Dr. Frederick Cook to be the first to reach the North Pole in the early 1900s.
+This book is a thorough account of the race and rivalry between Americans Robert Peary and Dr. Frederick Cook to be the first to reach the North Pole in the early 1900s.

 My Arctic Journal: A Year Among Ice-Fields and Eskimos (2002) by Josephine Peary